Joe Kernan (politician): Infrastructure

-To promote the legislation to Indiana's federal representatives and their constituents, Kernan pointed to an analysis that had found that Indiana would be one of only five states that would benefit fiscally from the proposal, as Indiana, at the time, had typically received less in federal funding than it contributed in federal taxes.
-Kernan also touted the prospect of South Bend receiving sever million dollars in one-time federal funding through the legislation.
-He also argued that the stimulus portion of the legislation was needed to generate jobs.

-Kernan also argued that it was past time for legislators to cease considering alternative proposals, as several Republican alternative proposals had already been voted down.
-Kernan remarked, "This is the only game in town.
-While there may be some folks who disagree with some party of it, it's the only economic package in the country that has a change of passage."
-He argued that failure to pass the proposal without a viable alternative would worsen federal legislative gridlock and hurt the chances of Clinton achieving his target of implementing a significant economic change.

 Other matters

-As mayor, Kernan worked to create a better working relationship between South Bend and the nearby University of Notre Dame.
+As mayor, Kernan worked to create a better working relationship between the South Bend city government and the nearby University of Notre Dame.

 In December 1988, a fire that destroyed the Morningside Club Residence, an apartment hotel, displaced more than a hundred residents.
 Kernan was able to persuade the then-unopened Center for the Homeless to rush its opening in order to accommodate some of these displaced residents.

 In 1988, taking advantage of a decline in interest rates, Kernan refinanced Coveleski Stadium through the newly created South Bend Redevelopment Authority.

-Kernan instituted a mayor's night out/mayor's night in to provide an opportunity for his constituents to better meet with him and share their concerns with him.
-He held his first such event in January 1988.
-This practice was also continued under his successor, Steve Luecke.

-Kernan was involved in the creation of Indiana's Vietnam and Korean War memorials.

 1996 election as lieutenant governor

 In 1996, Kernan was elected as Indiana's lieutenant governor on the Democratic Party ticket with then-lieutenant governor Frank O'Bannon topping the ticket as the gubernatorial nominee.
 Kernan had been reluctant to accept O'Bannon's offer to run with him, initially desiring to instead continue to serve as mayor.
 Others who had been rumored to have under consideration by O'Bannon for a running mate included Tom DiGuillio, Mike Gery, Baron Hill, John Walda, and Jill Long Thompson.
 Pamela Carter had ruled herself out of consideration.
 There has been some reporting that O'Bannon may have first offered the running mate position to Long Thompson and that she had rejected.